-- I will obey the statutes, rules and regulations of the Mountaineer Boys State. - I will stay the entire duration of the Mountaineer Boys State Program. - I will get written permission from the Administrator before I leave the WVU Jackson's Mill grounds, for any reason. - I will protect and conserve all property of the WVU Jackson's Mill State 4-H Camp, my host for the week. - I will show proper respect to the Flag by reciting the Pledge of Allegiance and participate in the singing of the National Anthem. - I will discharge my duties as a Citizen of Boys State with dignity and honor to my State, County, and City. - I will adhere to the program of the State, participating in government and recreational activities as scheduled. - I will attend the assemblies and other group meetings which are arranged for my citizenship and social development. - I will serve my State with honor regardless of my office or position at Boys State. - I will make reports on time and conscientiously. - I will respect the judgment of Counselors, Directors and Administrators. - I will not possess tobacco products, pornographic materials, any type of weapon, alcoholic beverages, or illegal drugs while at Mountaineer Boys State. - I will e-mail, write, or call my homefolks twice during Boys State. - I will make a report to my sponsor of my impression of Boys State soon after my return home and inform them of my activities at Boys State. - I understand that I will be dismissed from Boys State for violating the rules of the program and or engaging in behavior that the staff believes to be disruptive and/or inappropriate and if dismissed, I understand that my school's recommending official(s) and my local American Legion Post will be notified of my dismissal. - Above all, I will respect the rights of my fellow Citizens, and will treat all Citizens, Staff and Guests with the utmost respect.
+- I will respect the rights of my fellow Citizens, and will treat all Citizens, Staff and Guests with the utmost respect at all times. - I will not abuse any ALMBS participant by physical or verbal means.
+I will abstain from harassment or bullying of other participants (either in person, face-to-face, through social media or other communication venue). - I will report ALL violations of this pledge that I become aware of, to my counselors and if necessary to the administrators and director. - I will obey the statutes, rules and regulations of the Mountaineer Boys State. - I will stay the entire duration of the Mountaineer Boys State Program. - I will get written permission from the Administrator before I leave the WVU Jackson's Mill grounds, for any reason. - I will protect and conserve all property of the WVU Jackson's Mill State 4-H Camp, my host for the week. - I will show proper respect to the Flag by reciting the Pledge of Allegiance and participate in the singing of the National Anthem. - I will discharge my duties as a Citizen of Boys State with dignity and honor to my State, County, and City. - I will adhere to the program of the State, participating in government and recreational activities as scheduled. - I will attend the assemblies and other group meetings which are arranged for my citizenship and social development. - I will serve my State with honor regardless of my office or position at Boys State. - I will make reports on time and conscientiously. - I will respect the judgment of Counselors, Directors and Administrators. - I will not possess tobacco products, pornographic materials, any type of weapon, alcoholic beverages, or illegal drugs while at Mountaineer Boys State. - I will text, e-mail, write, call, or otherwise communicate with my homefolks twice during Boys State. - I will make a report to my sponsor of my impression of Boys State soon after my return home and inform them of my activities at Boys State. - I understand that I will be dismissed from Boys State for violating the rules of the program and or engaging in behavior that the staff believes to be disruptive and/or inappropriate and if dismissed, I understand that my school's recommending official(s) and my local American Legion Post will be notified of my dismissal.

 The undersigned parent(s) or guardian(s), acknowledge that we have received the information packet and have reviewed its contents.
 The undersigned Citizen further agrees that he will abide by the rules of the program, which he will attend for the entire week.
-The undersigned further agrees that if you fail to make notification in a timely manner, you or your parent(s)/legal guardian(s) will be liable for reimbursement of the \$200.00 fee.
+The undersigned further agrees that if you fail to make notification of your inability to attend five days prior to the beginning of the program, you or your parent(s)/legal guardian(s) will be liable for reimbursement of the \$350.00 fee.
 If the Citizen leaves prior to the completion of the program on Saturday, you will be required to reimburse the balance of your meal and lodging fees to Mountaineer Boys State.